app-sre/proms-mcp/README.md

 OPENSHIFT_CA_CERT_PATH=/path/to/ca.crt uv run python -m proms_mcp
 ```

-**Required RBAC for Bearer Token Authentication:**
+**Authentication Implementation:**
-The server requires the `system:auth-delegator` ClusterRole to validate OpenShift tokens.
+The server uses Kubernetes TokenReview API with self-validation to authenticate OpenShift bearer tokens.
+Each user's token validates itself - no special RBAC permissions are needed.
+Authentication is handled by a custom `TokenReviewVerifier` that integrates with FastMCP's authentication system.

 ### Datasource Configuration